deejaygraham/deejaygraham.github.io/src/content/posts/2024-12-20-microbit-choir.md

 tags: [code, microbit, python]
 ---

-Early experiment in creating a choir for three or more microbits.
+WIP - Early experiment in creating a choir for three or more microbits.

 ## Code